-BLM activists, counterprotesters clash in Portland, leading to arrests
+One person shot dead in Portland following clashes between BLM activists, pro-Trump supporters

 The Black Lives Matter activists initially blocked traffic onto the highway as some yelled “Just go home!” and “Don’t come to our city!”
 Others urged restraint, yelling, “Don’t give them a reason!”
 They apparently were trying to ensure that a vehicle would not charge into the activists.

-A small fight broke out at the head of the on-ramp before police arrived moments later and separated the groups, which had gathered earlier Saturday at a shopping center just outside Portland.
+A small fight broke out at the head of the on-ramp before police arrived moments later and separated the groups, which had gathered earlier in the day at a shopping center just outside Portland.
 Police were seen making multiple arrests.

 The truck-driving Trump supporters, some armed, planned to follow a highway route around the city, according to a route map posted on social media.